-WINK, as company name its eBook reader, will available in the market from 15 August 2010, as planned by company.
-With a mere cost of USD 170/- for its basic model with six-inch screen, 800×600 pixel resolution company is bullish with Indian prospective customers.
-Advanced model of “Wink” which has nine inch screen, 1080 x 768 pixel with weight of 430 gm is available for Rs.
+WINK, as company name its eBook reader, will available in the market from 15 August 2010, as planned by the company.
+With a mere cost of USD 170/- for its basic model with a six-inch screen, 800×600 pixel resolution company is bullish with Indian prospective customers.
+Advanced model of “Wink” which has a nine-inch screen, 1080 x 768 pixel with the weight of 430 gm is available for Rs.
 22,000/-.

-This multifunctional e-reader will support more than 15 regional languages and tech support would be taking care by Chennai based California Software Co Ltd. Company is expecting to sell more than 25,000 readers by end of this year.
+This multifunctional e-reader will support more than 15 regional languages and tech support would be taking care by Chennai based California Software Co Ltd. The company is expecting to sell more than 25,000 readers by end of this year.

 EC Media has a tie-up with Ingram, a US-based digital aggregator or warehouse, and has access to at least 100,000 titles from various publishers.
 It has tied up with publishers including Penguin, Roli and Oxford University Press to upload titles on Wink’s portal.
 It has also independently tied up with Permanent Black, a New Delhi-based publishing company, for four of its titles.

 These include A Princely Impostor?
 The Strange and Universal History of the Kumar of Bhawal by Partha Chatterjee and Finding Forgotten Cities: How the Indus Civilization was Discovered by Nayanjot Lahiri.
 EC Media will sell the titles at a 25% discount to the market price and 50% of each sale will go to Permanent Black.